DUBLIN -- Document Understanding By Language-Image Network: Experiments and Results

+We conduct comprehensive experiments on various types of documents, such as handwritten, typewritten, scanned, infographics, diagrams, tables, and webpages, and evaluate our model on various downstream tasks to assess the model's generalization capability.
+In this section, we describe the tasks, datasets, and the results.
+For each experiment, we finetune our pretrained model on a dataset and then report the performance.
+For each dataset, we use the publicly available train/development/test set splits, except for WebSRC where the test set is not released and hence we report performance on the development set.
+The hyperparameters used for finetuning are listed in Appendix \ref{a:hyperparams}.
+We also adopt the following two generic strategies for input formatting:

+First, inspired by the Pix2Struct, for all tasks, we append the question/key visually rendered onto the document image itself as can be seen in Figure~\ref{fig:questionrendered}.
+Subsequently, we also utilize the question/key as a prefix for the text decoder.

-\textbf{Variable Resolution Finetuning.}~~~Pix2Struct paper addresses the aspect ratio distortion by rescaling input images either up or down to ensure the extraction of the maximum number of patches that fit within the designated sequence length.
-However, this resizing technique can lead to a potential loss of information when downsizing.
-In contrast, our approach focuses on preserving information by adopting a different resizing strategy that resizes the image to an aspect ratio which is an even power of 2 (e.g., 1, 4, 16, 64, etc.).
+Second, for accommodating diverse image size and aspect ratios, we employ a {\em Variable Resolution Finetuning} strategy. \citet{lee2022pix2struct} addresses the issue of aspect ratio distortion by rescaling input images either up or down to ensure the extraction of the maximum number of patches that can fit within the designated sequence length.
+However, this resizing technique can lead to a potential loss of information due to under-utilization of maximum sequence length tokens.
+In contrast, we focus on preserving information by adopting a different strategy that resizes the image to an aspect ratio which is an even power of 2 (e.g., 1, 4, 16, 64, etc.) as depicted in Figure~\ref{fig:varres}.
 By doing so, we maintain the desired aspect ratio while accommodating the maximum allowable number of patches (4096) within the given sequence length.
+As a result, we have two versions of DUBLIN, one fixed resolution model and one variable resolution model, which we called DUBLIN\textsubscript{fixed\_res} and DUBLIN\textsubscript{variable\_res} respectively.